ValentinaPasqual/wikidata_converter/README.md

 - Dataset B: Composed by ca. 10 million Wikidata random entities (except for artworks) and their relative statements.
 - Dataset C: Composed by ca. XXX million entities and their relative statements whose ranking has been randomised (especially with ```wikibase:PreferredRank``` and ```wikibase:DeprecatedRank```).

+## Dataset A
-- Dataset A: All artworks with their type and when available their location and creator.
+All artworks with their type and when available their location and creator.

 ```
 SELECT DISTINCT ?artwork ?artist ?location ?type